-- 1.1 For the purpose of this document, the term Statutory Safeguarding Partners refers to the new statutory arrangements outlined in Working Together to Safeguard Children 2018.
+- 1.1 For the purpose of this document, the term Statutory Safeguarding Partners refers to the statutory arrangements outlined in Working Together to Safeguard Children 2023.
 The responsibility for Safeguarding arrangements rests with the Statutory Safeguarding Partners and for Darlington they are: - Darlington Borough Council - Durham Constabulary - North East and North Cumbria Integrated Care Board, Tees Valley - 1.2 Child Protection in England is a complex multi-agency system with many different organisations and individuals playing a part.
 Sometimes a child suffers a serious injury or death as a result of child abuse or neglect.
 Understanding not only what happened but also why things happened as they did, can help to improve responses in the future.
 Understanding the impact that the actions of different organisations and agencies had on the child's life, and on the lives of his or her family, and whether or not different approaches or actions may have resulted in a different outcome, is essential to improve our collective knowledge. - 1.3 This guidance has been developed to enable organisations to be clear on their responsibilities, the process for dealing with serious child safeguarding incidents and how to learn from experience and improve services.
 This includes the duty to conduct Local Child Safeguarding Practice Reviews, which are local reviews to examine the way agencies and individuals which have been involved with a child/ren have acted, when abuse or neglect are suspected or known.
-The purpose of a Local Child Safeguarding Practice Review is to identify learning that will bring about improvements, so that the likelihood of harm to children is minimised. - 1.4 The Statutory Safeguarding Partners may also arrange for there to be a review of any other case involving a child/ren in its area, with a view to identify lessons to be learned and to apply the learning to future cases.
+The purpose of a Local Child Safeguarding Practice Review is to identify learning that will bring about improvements, so that the likelihood of harm to children is minimised. - 1.4 This guidance also outlines the process when a Learning Request is received by Darlington Safeguarding Partnership and organisations believe the incident does not meet the criteria for Notification but there is learning to be explored (to be referred to the Learning & Development Group.
 In addition, cases where there is good practice can also be considered. - 1.5 This guidance specifies the statutory requirements and the working arrangements in respect of serious child safeguarding incidents, Local Child Safeguarding Practice Reviews and alternative learning reviews, including the interface with other reviews such as Safeguarding Adult Reviews (SAR) and Domestic Homicide Reviews (DHR). - 1.6 For the purpose of this document, reference is made to the following Panels: - The Child Safeguarding Practice Review Panel (CSPRP); this is the national panel appointed by the Secretary of State for Education which considers all notifications of serious incidents.
 The Local Authority has a duty to notify the CSPRP of any serious child safeguarding incident in their area within five days of the receipt of a notification. - The Rapid Review Panel; this is the local panel which meets within fifteen days of a notification to the Child Safeguarding Practice Review Panel, to consider the circumstances of a notifiable (serious) incident and to inform Statutory Safeguarding Partners of the Rapid Review decision.